realVinayak/PHSX815_Project4/README.md

 ### Execution
 To run, type `python3 driver.py`.
 Currently, the lattice size used in code is `4 x 4`.
 However, the paper uses `16 x 16` as the lattice size.
 This is done because the execution times is longer for `16 x 16`.
+The Ising Model simulation is run and four separate plots are created, demonstrating the relationship between each average observable per temperature and the result is stored in `./outputs/`